 Steep this tea multiple times as loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
 Tea strength is a personal decision, so please experiment to determine your preferences.

 Use boiling water and allow your Cochin Masala Chai Tea to steep as little as 3 minutes or as much as 6 minutes.
 For each of the following steeps use boiling water and double the steep time.
-Cochin Masala Chai Tea can be steeped at least 2 times and depending on the steep times, as many as 4 times.
+Cochin Masala Chai Tea can be steeped at least 2 times and, depending on the steep times, as many as 4 times.
 Also, consider blending the first steep with the following steeps to balance the tea.
-If you do not want to drink all the tea, store in fridge for use later.
+If you do not want to drink all the tea, store it in the fridge for use later.

 Store in a dry place.